3vi1/cps2linux/README.md

+# Cps2Linux
-Cps2Linux is a small shim meant to enable Linux users to call native emulators and debuggers when running CBM Prg Studio x86 via WINE.
+Cps2Linux is a small shim meant to enable Linux users to call native Linux emulators and debuggers while running CBM Prg Studio x86 via WINE.

 Cps2linux ingests parameters and does two things:
 1) It rewrites any parameters using WINE's Z:\path format to standard Linux /path format.